laravel/docs/queries.md

 <a name="debugging"></a>
 ## Debugging

-The query builder also provides convenient method to debug your query builder.
+The query builder also provides convenient methods to debug your query builder.
 Use either `dd()` or `dump()` methods within your query builder to dump the Bindings and SQL statement:

     DB::table('users')->where('votes', '>', 100)->dd();